helena-brown/conservation-gap-analysis/README.md

 # conservation-gap-analysis

+In the spatial-analysis-workflow folder I have uploaded my edited files that I used to complete this analysis, and kept in the original files from the forked methodology for comparison

+Below is the READ ME forked from the original methodology

 ### BACKGROUND

 This repository supports the Conservation Gap Analysis Methodology User Guide, which is an internal document of The Morton Arboretum, available to collaborators upon request; please email treeconservation@mortonarb.org to request access.
 Virtual training sessions for the methodology were held in June 2023, led by Emily Bruns and funded by The Morton Arboretum.